 Spray the undersides of the leaves

-A couple days after their aspirin shower, your tomatoes are ready for the dirt.
+A couple days after their aspirin shower, your tomatoes are ready to go in the ground.

 You want to avoid transplanting in the middle of a glaringly sunny day or a ferociously windy day, which could add undue stress to the plant.